vic-ma/howtodismantle.github.io/_posts/2023-09-20-Peakboard-Hub-Online-Using-lists-to-store-sensor-data.md

 ## Create a data source for our PBHO list

-In Peakboard Designer, we add a new PBHO list data source.
+In Peakboard Designer, we add a new PBHO list data source called `AirConditionerLogs`.
 Our Peakboard Box will use this data source to read from our PBHO list.

 ![image](/assets/2023-09-20/030.png)